jdonlan/java-dev/networking/thread_types.md

 While Worker threads can be used to perform operations that update the UI, code that is executed in any thread, other than the main thread, cannot directly touch the application UI.
 Attempting to alter the UI from other threads might occasionally work, but it might also throw a CalledFromWrongThreadException.
 As such, an in-between object is needed to communicate with the main thread.

 ##Runnable
 A runnable is a type of object that contains code you want to execute on a thread.
-Runnable objects have a single method named run() that must be overriden.
+Runnable objects have a single method named run() that must be overridden.
 Runnable objects can be used to execute code on the main thread, but are more often used to run code on a background or worker thread.
 When a runnable is executed on a background thread, it is important to note the limitation of background threads not being able to touch the UI.

 ##Runnable on Background Thread
 ```